I've Never Used Anything Quite Like Katie Jane Hughes's New Product — And That's Good

 AdvertisementADVERTISEMENT

 If you want more of a glass skin look, add more serum; if you’re into more luminescence, the glow can be intensified with more pigment.
 You can use the kit over or under complexion products, or mix the serum into a cream blush or matte lipstick to alter the finish and make it more opaque.
-You have zero obligation to be as glowy today as you were yesterday — you can take me at my word on that.
+You have zero obligation to be as glowy today as you were yesterday.

 So how is the Hyper Shine High Lite Kit, really?